andlo/mycroft-skills-list-gitbook/skills/maxwell_skills.hubolife.md

 ### _maxwell_skills.hubolife_
 ## Description:
 This is a AltSearch for acroymyns skill that takes an Utterance from the user and provides a voice response - a Dialog.
 This Skill demonstrates the basic directory and file structure of a Mycroft Skill platform good in developing Skills for the Mycroft ecosystem.
-If you want to write Skills for Mycroft, Documentation is available:
+If you want to write Skills for Mycroft, Documentation is available

 Mycroft Skills Kit
 Developing a new Skill